DeadKennedyx/mnk/README.md

 2. `bundle install`
 3. `rails db:create db:migrate db:seed` run seeds 3 or 4 times to check pagination
 4. `cd client` -> `npm install` -> `cd ..`
+5. `gem install foreman`
-5. To boot the server and client theres a Procfile.dev for development and Procfile for Heroku, to run development use foreman -> `foreman start -f Procfile.dev`, this will run rails in 3001 and the client in 3000
+6. To boot the server and client theres a Procfile.dev for development and Procfile for Heroku, to run development use foreman -> `foreman start -f Procfile.dev`, this will run rails in 3001 and the client in 3000

 ## Setup Production